1. Privacy Preserving Search App: Xayn

 Our understanding of a privacy-friendly search app is that, as a rule, we do not process any of the personal data you input in the App.
 Anything you do within the App shall stay within the App and it is impossible for us to access it.
 The data within the App is deleted once you delete the App from your device.

-There is only one exception: When you search the web with our App, the App sends your search request to the web crawler Bing (operated by Microsoft, USA, hereinafter “Crawlers”) to retrieve your search results.
+There is only one exception: When you search the web with our App, the App sends your search request to various third parties around the world (hereinafter "Crawlers") to retrieve your search results.
 In order to hide your personal data from this Crawler, we implemented two privacy-preserving steps: First, the data sent to the Crawlers is limited to the search request (e.g., “chocolate cake recipe”) and your country code (e.g., “DE”).
 This means that the Crawlers do not get, for example, any meta data.
 Second, in order to hide your device from the Crawlers, we use our servers as proxies, which means that your search requests are routed through our servers.
 The effect is that the Crawlers only see our server, but not your device.
 Our servers receive your meta data including your IP address because your device establishes a connection with them, but they delete this data immediately thereafter and do not log, store or even analyse any of your personal data and act as a stateless service.
 Your personal data is not fetched at all once forwarded between your App and the Crawlers, and vice versa.
 Forwarding your search requests between your App and the Crawlers and vice versa is necessary for us to provide you with the respective search results.
 The legal basis for this processing is Art.
 6 (1) lit. b) GDPR.

 When accessing our Website, your web browser transfers a couple of data, like your IP address, the site you access and your browser version number.
 This data is temporarily processed by us to provide you with the contents of the Website and deleted thereafter.
 The legal basis for the temporary storage of data is Art.
 6 (1) lit. f) GDPR.